christoferpaes/Simple_YoutubeAnalytic_Grapher/README.md

  Simple_YoutubeAnalytic_Grapher
 Takes the youtube API and graphs the values.
 <font size="1">
- This is a simply youtube analytic grapher.
+ This is a simple youtube analytic grapher.
 <font size="1">
  to use the youtube API.
 The user is going to need to generate a youtube developer api key .
 <font size="1">